JerryI/wljs-docs/docs/frontend/Advanced/Events system/Cells and windows.md

   "Lovely day"
 ]
 ```
-*try to reevaluate it multiple times*
+*Try reevaluating it multiple times.*

-It can be used to unsubscribe from listeners, stop tasks once a cell has been reevaluated or destroyed.
+It can be used to unsubscribe from listeners or stop tasks once a cell has been reevaluated or destroyed.

 :::info
-Cell events are supported for all types of cells including [WLX](frontend/Cell%20types/WLX.md), [Slides](frontend/Cell%20types/Slides.md), and etc.
+Cell events are supported for all types of cells, including [WLX](frontend/Cell%20types/WLX.md), [Slides](frontend/Cell%20types/Slides.md), etc.
 :::

 :::info
-Cell events are working as well for __projected outputs to new windows__
+Cell events also work for __projected outputs to new windows__.
 :::

 ## Window
-A [WindowObj](frontend/Reference/Frontend%20IO/WindowObj.md) represents a current window, where the notebook is running.
-Usually it is used in [FrontFetch](frontend/Reference/Frontend%20IO/FrontFetch.md), [FrontSubmit](frontend/Reference/Frontend%20IO/FrontSubmit.md), however it also supports a few patterns for handlers
+A [WindowObj](frontend/Reference/Frontend%20IO/WindowObj.md) represents the current window where the notebook is running.
+It is usually used in [FrontFetch](frontend/Reference/Frontend%20IO/FrontFetch.md) and [FrontSubmit](frontend/Reference/Frontend%20IO/FrontSubmit.md), but it also supports a few handler patterns:

-- `"Closed"`
+- "Closed"

 :::tip
-Use `"Closed"` event to remove tasks running in the background
+Use the "Closed" event to remove tasks running in the background.
 :::

-*example*
+*Example:*
 ```mathematica
 test = {0,1,0};